 Best for: eco-friendly pooches

-The Cotswolds is a dream destination for both owners and dogs — is bursting with tranquil landscapes, pretty parks, and charming wildlife, perfect for long walks and excursions.
+The Cotswolds are a dream destination for both owners and dogs, offering tranquil landscapes, picturesque parks, and charming wildlife, making them perfect for long walks and excursions.

 10. Daffodil Cottage, Cotswolds